 Samhain Rituals

 Halloween has always been my favorite holiday.
-Probably because autumn is by far my favorite season when everything feels crisp and cool.
-But even as a child, it wasn’t because of the candy or the costumes, although I’ve always loved the chance to dress up and play a part for an evening.
+Probably because autumn is by far my favorite season; when everything feels crisp and cool.
+Even as a child, I adored Halloween.
+Not just because of the candy or the costumes—although I’ve always loved the chance to dress up and play a part for an evening.
 What really drew me in, is the deeper meaning the season carries.
 Long before Halloween became what it is now, this time of year marked Samhain, the ancient Celtic festival when the veil between worlds was believed to grow thin.

 Samhain traditionally fell on October 31st through November 1st and was often seen as the Celtic New Year as it was the end of the harvest season and the beginning of the darker half of the year.
 Communities would gather to prepare for winter, celebrate the abundance of the harvest, and honor the cycle of life and death.
 Food offerings were left for ancestors and spirits, fires were lit to ward off darkness, and rituals were carried out to mark the transition of the seasons.
 The veil between the physical world and the spirit world was believed to thin, making a liminal time where spirits could return to Earth.